themeblvd/theme-blvd-shortcodes/readme.txt

 Within the Theme Blvd framework there are many internal elements and other 3rd party items like [Twitter Bootstrap](http://twitter.github.com/bootstrap/) integration to make use of.
 When using a Theme Blvd theme, this plugin gives you an extensive pack of shortcodes to extend the framework's functionality to your pages, posts, and custom layouts via shortcodes.

-After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's [shortcode generator](http://shortcodes.themeblvd.com/generator) within your Visual Editor.
+After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's [shortcode generator](http://shortcodes.themeblvd.com/generator) button above your WordPress Editor.
 You'll then have access to the following shortcodes for use within your website.

 = Buttons =